 Consumer level demand provides the revenue stream for all prostitution and sex trafficking, and has therefore been targeted by local law enforcement agencies as a strategy for prevention and response.
 To identify and apprehend local sex buyers driving the prostitution and sex trafficking markets, the Morristown Police Department and other agencies (such as the Hamblen County Sheriff’s Office and the Tennessee Bureau of Investigation (TBI)) have conducted reverse stings.
 For example, in December 2016, eight men were arrested on prostitution charges during a two-day operation in Morristown.
 “Operation Someone Like Me” focused on identifying and rescuing potential victims of human trafficking while also targeting those attempting to buy sex.
 Undercover agents posted ads online; eight men, ages 27 to 56, responded and arrenged to meet to exchange sex for money, and were ultimately arrested.
 All wight men were charged with patronizing prostitution, and their identities were disclosed in news releases.
 The operation ended earlier than expected due to agents being reassigned to Sevier County to assist in the search and recovery of individuals missing as a result of wildfires.

-In August 2017, a Morristown-based man facing charges for having paid sex with girls, ages 13 and 15, was resolved in Hamblen County Criminal Court in a way that limited his prison time and expedited his return to his native country (Honduras).
-The man faced between eight and 12 years in prison because of the age of the youngest girl he paid for sex, and patronizing such a young person for paid sex can be prosecuted as a human-trafficking offense.
-By pleading guilty to attempted patronizing prostitution, along with aggravated statutory rape and agreeing to serve 100 percent of a three-year sentence, and avoided exposure to a lot more prison time.
+In August 2017, a Morristown-based man facing charges for paying to sexually abuse two girls, ages 13 and 15, was resolved in Hamblen County Criminal Court in a way that limited his prison time and expedited his return to his native country (Honduras).
+The man faced between eight and 12 years in prison because of the age of the youngest girl he paid for sexual assault, and patronizing such a young person for “paid sex” can be prosecuted as a human-trafficking offense.
+By pleading guilty to attempted patronizing prostitution, along with aggravated statutory rape and agreeing to serve 100 percent of a three-year sentence, and avoided exposure to much more prison time.

 - Morristown Police Department